 Not only was Jörmungandr respected in Norse mythology, but he had also been recognized in other nations and civilizations, such as Germanic and Anglo-Saxon mythology.
 This implies that his influence penetrated profoundly into the traditions and customs of many different individuals, beyond the borders of Norse civilization.

 Jörmungandr is a mythological Norse deity that can be both powerful and intelligent.
 He had a deep relationship to nature, water, and the cycle of the world.
-The stories and myths that surround him speak to his enormous power and the adoration he earned from a wide range of people.
+The stories and myths that surround him speak of his enormous power and the adoration he earned from a wide range of people.

 ×